tekuuu/nexora_/README.md

 ---

-## Roadmap
+## Future works

 - [ ] Mainnet deployment
-- [ ] Additional token support (WBTC, LINK, etc.)
 - [ ] Advanced DeFi features (flash loans, liquidations)
-- [ ] Mobile app development
 - [ ] Multi-chain support
 - [ ] Governance integration
-- [ ] Professional security audit
+- [ ] security audit

 ---

 ## FAQ

-### How does FHEVM confidentiality work?
-FHEVM uses fully homomorphic encryption to perform computations on encrypted data without decryption, ensuring privacy while maintaining functionality.

 ### What are the gas costs?
-Gas costs are higher due to encryption operations.
-Current estimates: ~2-3x compared to standard DeFi protocols.
+.
 ### What networks are supported?
 Currently Sepolia testnet.
 Mainnet support planned for future releases.

 ### Is this production-ready?
 This is experimental technology.
 Use testnet for evaluation.
-Mainnet deployment requires professional audit.

 ---